freedomofpress/securedrop-workstation/README.md

 Development is a little tricky:

-- presumabley you don't want to do much real development in your SD AppVMs
+- presumably you don't want to do much real development in your SD AppVMs
-- you must run these scripts from Dom0, but it's very unergonimic to work there (since it's nearly impossible to commit changes from Dom0)
+- you must run these scripts from `dom0`, but it's very unergonomic to work there (since it's nearly impossible to commit changes from `dom0`)

-So, you should develop in a "work" VM, then copy changes to Dom0 for provisioning, then use salt to push changes to the SD AppVMs.
+So, you should develop in a work VM, then copy changes to `dom0` for provisioning, then use salt to push changes to the SD AppVMs.

 For example, for developing the scripts which run in `sd-journalist`, I'll edit files in a checkout of this repo in my `work` VM (in, for example, `~/projects/qubes-sd`).
-Then, in Dom0, I'll run:
+Then, in `dom0`, I'll run:

     $ cd /home/joshua ; qvm-run --pass-io work 'tar -c -C /home/user/projects qubes-sd' | tar xvf - ; cd /home/joshua/qubes-sd